microsoft/aksworkshop/_entries/03-04 globalredundancy.md

 ---

-Your application needs to tolerate failure of an Azure region.
+Your application needs to tolerate failure of an Azure region (a disaster).
 You must take special care not to lose any data.

-1. Deploy a second ACS cluster
+1. Deploy a second ACS cluster with smaller resources

 2. Implement a data replication solution for MongoDB or CosmosDB

-3. Deploy application
+3. Deploy your application

-4. Implement traffic manager
+4. Implement geo-loadbalancing with traffic manager

 **Resources:**